Our Lady of Assumption celebrates 100 years

-ROTHBURY — Worshippers both longtime and visiting received a perfect day for the centennial celebration of Our Lady of the Assumption late Sunday morning in Rothbury.
+ROTHBURY — Worshippers, both longtime and visiting, received a perfect day for the centennial celebration of Our Lady of the Assumption last Sunday morning in Rothbury.

 The parish hosted its 100th anniversary with Bishop David Walkowiak of the Diocese of Grand Rapids, and the day included a luncheon following the special 10 a.m. mass.